radkesvat/WaterWall/ww/eventloop/README.md

 removed unpack, kcp, rudp support and other stream control related code

-removed thread safety parts of hio_t structure
+removed thread safety parts of hio_t structure (i mean the writelock), so we can no longer write to a hio_t from multiple threads

 small optimization tweaks

 added small changes such as splice call support (not yet integrated into waterwall)

-effort to change loop buffer to ww/buffer_pool
+changed loop buffer to ww/buffer_pool

+added hybridmutex(and used it instead of regular mutex) , Lsema (light weight semaphore), thread channels

+changed the use of localtime() to localtime_r() (helgrind no longer shouts)

-note that this fork uses more memory since all the memory controlling & shrink conditions removed
+note that this fork uses more memory since most of the memory controlling & shrink conditions removed